Workplace Sexual Harassment and Sexism is Illegal | NJ Sexual Harassment Lawyers Protect Your Rights

 Under Title VII of the Civil Rights Act of 1964, it is illegal for a person to harass another person because of that person’s sex.
 New Jersey Sexual harassment may include unwelcome sexual advances or the sexual harassment maybe a requests for sexual favors, and other physical or verbal harassment of a sexual nature.

 New Jersey law does not prohibit offhand comments, simple teasing, or isolated incidents that are not very serious, however it is illegal when it is so severe or frequent that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being demoted or fired).

-If you have experienced workplace sexual harassment in New Jersey, you may be feeling an array of different emotions.
+If you have experienced workplace sexual harassment in Newark, Jersey City or throughout New Jersey, you may be feeling an array of different emotions.
 As a victim of sexual harassment, it’s not unusual that you may feel frustrated, confused and emotionally drained.
 Being the victim means that you have been harassed and victimized against your will however, it does not mean you have to continue to suffer at the brunt of inappropriate workplace behavior or be subjected to a hostile job environment on a continual basis.
-Take control of the situation and put a stop to this inappropriate treatment immediately by calling one of our New Jersey sexual harassment attorneys.
+Take control of the situation and put a stop to this inappropriate treatment immediately by calling one of our sexual harassment attorneys.

 It’s essential to obtain legal representation of a competent New Jersey sexual harassment attorney who is not only capable of fighting for your rights but passionate about your case as well.
 Our sexual harassment attorneys are just that.
 We take a personal interest in every client that comes through our office.
 We care about you and are committed to making sure justice is served on your behalf.